MegaKiwiCoder/megakiwicoder.github.io/README.md

 [**Website**](megakiwicoder.github.io)
 <br/>
-This is a website/html playground with other code to!
+This is a website/html playground (for me at least) with other code to!
 (Lots is outdated crap)